-Removal of Deposits:
+Removal of Deposits

-Sand, water, residue, and other waste material that may be deposited on the pavement as a result of cleaning operations shall be removed as the work progresses.
-Additional flushing and / or vacuuming may be necessary.
+Sand, water, residue, and other waste material that may be deposited on the pavement because of cleaning operations shall be removed as the work progresses.
+Additional flushing and vacuuming may be necessary.
 Obtain the approval of residue removal and disposal method from the Engineer prior to beginning work.
 Accumulations of residue or other waste materials which might interfere with drainage or might constitute a hazard to aircraft or aircraft operations will not be permitted.